 Fresh parsley (to garnish)

 First prepare your asparagus.
-Snap off the hard, woody ends and peel the remaining spears.
+Peel the spears from below the head all the way to the base.
+(You shouldn’t need to snap the ends off, but it’s advisable if they’re no longer so fresh that they’re wet.)
 Put the ends and peelings into a wide, shallow pan and cover with water, bring to the boil and leave to simmer for 15 minutes to create a light stock.
 Remove all the bits and discard them before adding the butter, salt and sugar and carefully placing the asparagus into the liquid.
 Cook gently for 10-15 minutes, until you can slide a knife easily through the thick end of the spears.
 Leave the spears in a sieve for a couple of minutes to let the water drain off them before plating up.

 Whilst you’re making your asparagus stock, prepare your potatoes.
 Scrub or peel them, put them in a pan, cover them with cold water, bring to the boil, add a little salt and leave them to simmer for 15 minutes or until they slide off a sharp knife when you prod them.